Solpeo/pong_tutorial/pong.js.md

             return box1.background.bb.overlap(box2.background.bb);
         }

-In JavaScript we can always add custom keys to object, so let's add the motion keys to the `UI.Box` objects that need to be able to move.
-The ball in 2 dimensions, the paddles only in the vertical direction.
+In JavaScript we can always add custom keys to object, so let's add motion keys to the `UI.Box` objects that need to be able to move.
+The ball moves in 2 dimensions, the paddles only in the vertical direction.
 The motion for the paddles is used when keyboard control is being used.
 Then when the key is pressed it will be changed to the speed in that direction and reset to 0 when the key is released.

         ball.motion = {
             x: settings.ballSpeed,